 Peek Frean produced nearly 100 million shortbread biscuits in just three months in 1912.
 This was understood to constitute a record for the sale of biscuits.

-Peek Frean opened the Meltis chocolate factory in Bedford in 1913.
-130 people were employed there.
+Peek Frean established the Meltis chocolate factory, with a staff of 130 people, in Bedford in 1913.

 Peek Frean introduced the Custard Cream biscuit in 1913.

-High income tax and death duties convinced Huntley & Palmer of Reading to accept Peek Frean’s invitation to merge in 1921.
+A high rate of income tax and death duties convinced the directors of Huntley & Palmers of Reading to accept Peek Frean’s invitation to merge in 1921.
 A holding company, Associated Biscuit Manufacturers, with a capital of £2.5 million, was formed.

 Peek Frean acquired Britannia Biscuits of India, with a factory in Mumbai, in 1924.

-Ellis Carr left a personal estate of over £1 million in 1930.
+Ellis Carr, a major shareholder, left a personal estate of over £1 million in 1930.

 Peek Frean acquired the English subsidiary of Suchards of Switzerland, based at Bedford, in 1932.

 Peek Frean had established an Australian subsidiary by 1934.